SuperPowerPlumber/pi.js/README.md

 ```js
 pijs.piano.pressKey(noteKey, volume);
 ```
-This function will "press" a note on the piano, which everyone can hear.
+This function will "press" a key on the piano, which everyone can hear.

 ### Playing a local note (for your ears only!)
 ```js